 Deepening unrest is also likely to mark other countries where we saw anti-government protests last year.
 While there has been some progress towards democracy in Sudan, true reform will depend on the readiness of military and paramilitary forces to reduce their power and allow civil leaders to take over.
 In Algeria, the December election of a new president has done nothing to calm calls for a new political system.
 All the candidates were selected by the ruling elite, and critics rejected the election as a façade.
 In Lebanon, despite a new caretaker prime minister, frustration continues as the old elite remains in control, leading many educated young people to consider leaving the country.

 The Mediterranean is also set to be the backdrop to new tensions.
-Russian and Turkish-backed forces arrived in Libya recently to give support to their own preferred rulers, the UN-recognised president and the rebel general Haftar respectively.
+Russian and Turkish-backed forces arrived in Libya recently to give support to their own preferred rulers, rebel general Haftar and the UN-recognised president respectively.
 Turkey has sent two thousand fighters recruited from Syrian rebel groups in an attempt to avoid a direct head-to-head conflict with Russia, but the increasing presence of foreign fighters on both sides bodes ill for chances of a lasting peace.

 The Libyan conflict is also now directly linked to escalating tensions over recently found gas reserves off Cypriot shores.
 A maritime agreement signed in December by the Libyan government in Tripoli and by Ankara created a shared corridor across the eastern Mediterranean.
 It allows Turkey to block a pipeline and exploration projects agreed jointly by the Republic of Cyprus, Greece, Israel and Egypt.
 This gives Turkey a strong negotiating hand in its demands for a share of resources off the divided island of Cyprus.